 Sebastian Zolg, Product Manager New Work, Swisscom

 The employee experience is an ecosystem encompassing people, technology and space that constantly responds to change.
 Changes in one dimension have an impact on the entire ecosystem.
 At present, people’s ability to adapt often lags behind rapid developments in the digital realm; businesses are putting a one-sided focus on technology.
-There is a temptation to introduce artificial intelligence simply to highlight advances in the company.
-Ideally, however, the main focus should always be on whether and how innovation can lead to positive changes in the employee experience: specifically, how the various touchpoints along the employee journey can be improved.

 Future work

-Use of GenAI along the employee journey
+What role does GenAI play along the employee journey?

 The key to successful navigation in this ecosystem is the targeted use of GenAI and the continuous measurement of benefits along the employee journey.
 GenAI offers employees a wide range of use cases and best practices.
-It has the potential to improve processes at every touchpoint: from application and onboarding to day-to-day work that consists largely of searching for information.
-Ultimately, the employee experience constitutes the sum of these (digital) touchpoints.

-The introduction and adoption of technology is part of a wider process of change that affects a company’s competitiveness.
-Effective change management by the management board is therefore needed to ensure that employees accept and implement the changes successfully.
 Measures must include coordination between management, IT and HR as well as internal communication in order to make the changes transparent and understandable for employees.
 Without an integrated vision and strategy of where the organisation is headed, and without the empowerment and active involvement of staff in the change process, there is an ever-widening gap between technological opportunities and their actual use.
-But how does the company’s management know if they are track with change management measures and promoting a good employee experience?
-By using a central KPI: return on employee (ROE).

 ‘An integrated vision, regular validation of the ROE and a cultural sponsor at management level are the success factors for a sustainable transformation.’